Liafanx/mtproxymax-metrics/README.md

 ### Custom Metrics URL

-If your MTProtoMax metrics are on a different host/port:
+If your MTProxyMax metrics are on a different host/port:

 ```bash
 metrics --url http://your-server:9090/metrics